benstraw/benstrawbridge.com/content/ingredients/_index.md

 +++
-title = 'Ingredients'
-date = 2024-05-29T22:58:56-07:00
+title = 'Featured Ingredients' date = 2024-05-29T22:58:56-07:00
 paginate = 72
 # draft = true
 # summary = ""
 # categories = [""]
 tags = [
-  ""
+  "ingredients"
   ]
 # featured_image = ""
 # showTOC = true

 [cascade]
   sectionTitle = "Recipe Ingredients on BenStrawbridge.com"
-  homeFeatureIcon = "fa-solid fa-dragon"
+  homeFeatureIcon = "fa-solid fa-wheat-awn"
 +++

-Here's a little story I got to tell, about three fly brothers you know so well.
-It started way back in history, with Ad-Rock, MCA and me, Mike D.

-This section will list all of the ingredients that were tagged in the recipes as main, or featured ingredients.
-Each page will some details about the ingredient and some of my photos of the best examples I could find.
+  {{< picture
+    alt="A Summer Bounty"
+    overlay="images/bs_full_wordmark.png"
+    src="smorgasboard_feature.jpg"
+    title="A Summer Bounty"
+  >}}

+Ingredients that have been tagged in recipes as featured ingredients are listed below.
+Find all of the recipes using these ingredients on each page.
+See photographs and learn more about these items.

 <!--more-->